awbsmith/Geodesy.jl/README.md

 The above image gives a quick picture of the components of the coordinate reference systems used in geodesy.
 This Geodesy package is intended for use with the "Coordinate System" subtypes, however the [Proj4 package](https://github.com/FugroRoames/Proj4.jl) is used as a backend to allow transforming to / from / between "Coordinate _Reference_ Systems".

-Roadmap note: Its intended to define coordinate reference system in the backend packages (Proj4 etc), with the Geodesy package provided interface methods for them (functions to overload etc).
+Roadmap note: Its intended to define the coordinate reference system types in backend packages (Proj4 etc), with the Geodesy package provided common interface methods for them (functions to overload etc).
 This change would mean Proj4 depends on Geodesy instead of Geodesy depending on Proj4.

 ### "Coordinate Reference System" Types